 Imagine your troop being able to garrison Fort Ticonderoga overnight!
 Give your scouts an experience they’ll never forget—a rare chance to spend the night at Fort Ticonderoga.

-A limited number of slots are reserved for scout groups to take advantage of this exclusive offer.
 Scouts arrive in mid-afternoon and are immediately thrust into the life of a soldier at Ticonderoga in 1775.
-They’ll participate in the “Planting the Tree of Liberty” program and then have some time to explore the Fort and Museum before closing time.
+They’ll participate in the “Planting the Tree of Liberty” program and then have the opportunity to explore Fort Ticonderoga and embark on adventures specifically suited to their interests.

-Once the visitors are gone and the Fort is secured for the night, scouts will establish their overnight camp, gather firewood, and learn how to start a fire with flint and steel.
+Scouts will establish their overnight camp, gather firewood, and learn how to start a fire with flint and steel.
 They will assist with the preparation of the evening meal while learning about 18th-century cooking.
-After cleanup, Fort staff will lead scouts on an evening hike over the historic landscape before they settle in for the night.
-In the morning, scouts again help with starting the fire and fixing breakfast before packing up.
-Once the site opens for visitors, scouts can explore the Fort, Museum, and King’s Garden on their own before departing.
+After cleanup, Fort Ticonderoga Interpretative staff will lead scouts on an evening hike over the historic landscape before they settle in for the night.
+In the morning, scouts again help with starting the fire and fixing breakfast just as soldiers did at the 18th-century fort.
+Once the site opens for visitors, scouts can explore the fort, museum, and King’s Garden on their own before concluding their adventure.